Drummer143/support-chat-WIP/README.md

 # Documentation

-**It's still under development, but most of the project has already been done**
+**Project is still under development, but most of the features are already done**

 ## Contents